-570 This section provides a brief summary of changes and additions to this document.
+This section provides a brief summary of changes and additions to this document.

-Date Document Revision Change Summary 2015 - 2018 Various Refer to the ITI Technical Framework - Log of Integrated Change Proposals (CPs) for details on updates to the ITI Technical Framework Volumes and Trial Implementation Supplements.
+Date Document Revision Change Summary 2015 - 2019 Various Refer to the ITI Technical Framework - Log of Integrated Change Proposals (CPs) for details on annual updates made via Change Proposals to the ITI Technical Framework Volumes and Trial Implementation Supplements.
 July 2018 ITI TF Rev. 15.0 Integrate the "Delayed Document Assembly" Trial Implementation Supplement

-1.11 Security Implications
+575 1.11 Security Implications

-- IHE transactions often contain information that must be protected in conformance with privacy laws and regulations, such as HIPAA or similar requirements in other regions.
+IHE transactions often contain information that must be protected in conformance with privacy laws and regulations, such as HIPAA or similar requirements in other regions.
 IHE includes a few security and privacy-focused profiles listed below.
-Other IHE Profiles generally do not have specific privacy protections, but rather expect a proper grouping with one or more of the security profiles: - The Audit Trail and Node Authentication (ATNA) Profile specifies a means to ensure that nodes in a network are authenticated. - The ATNA Profile specifies an audit message for reporting security- and privacy-relevant events.
+Other IHE Profiles generally do not have specific privacy protections, but rather expect a proper grouping with one or more of the security profiles: